wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 https://hashicorp.github.io/field-workshops-vault/slides/multi-cloud/vault-oss/index.html#1">
 https://hashicorp.github.io/field-workshops-vault/slides/multi-cloud/vault-oss/index.html</a>

-Instruqt course <a target="_blank" href="https://play.instruqt.com/hashicorp/tracks/vault-encryption-as-a-service">
-"Vault Encryption as a Service"</a> shows how Vault's Transit secrets engine provides encryption as a service.

 The <strong>Vault Database secrets engine</strong> generates dynamic, time-bound credentials for many different databases.
 Instruqt course <a target="_blank" href="https://play.instruqt.com/hashicorp/tracks/vault-dynamic-database-credentials">"Vault Dynamic Database Credentials"</a> (by Roger Berlind) walks you through the generation of dynamic credentials for a MySQL database that runs on the same server program as the Vault server itself.